 ReturnSafe can be integrated with most cloud authentication providers enabling employees to log in with their company credentials.
 This article gives an overview of capabilities and describes the general process for SSO setup.

 Our connectors also offer the ability to retrieve user attributes through claims.
-These are used for our contact tracing & logbook features and are also displayed on reports in the BioSecurity Portal.
+These are used for our contact tracing & logbook features and are also displayed on reports in the Command Center.

 SSO Setup Process

 For customers licensed for integration, our customer onboarding process includes steps for the auth setup.
-If you would like to integrate with SSO, but don't have a license type that supports it, please contact your ReturnSafe Account Executive or email@example.com.
+If you would like to integrate with SSO, but do not have a license type that supports it, please contact your ReturnSafe Account Executive or email@example.com.

-- Your ReturnSafe Customer Success Manager will review requirements for SSO including optional user attributes and document them in the success plan.
+The ReturnSafe team will review requirements for SSO including optional user attributes and document them.

 Steps to getting set up Single Sign-On with ReturnSafe using SAML

 - Create a new SAML app on the Identity Provider (IDP).